mizmay/standalone_web_maps_foss4g2025/README.md

    caddy file-server --listen 127.0.0.1:8000
    # Then visit: http://localhost:8000/workshop/welcome/
    ```
+      **Note**: The Eleventy dev server (`npm run serve`) doesn't work correctly because the files are in the `workshop/` directory, so use an alternate dev server from root.
 4. **Verify links and styles work correctly**

 ### Deploying to GitHub Pages